Last Updated on November 10, 2023 by Sorin Petroj

 “When I first played with the robot, I was immediately very impressed.
 You can create your custom drills, adjust the ball frequency, and even change the head height to the way you want.
 One thing is for sure, and that is it’s meant for starters and perfect for youngsters who want to perfect their skills.
 It has a wide range of spins that you can select from and is very accurate.
-I will certainly be recommending it to my students and the other patrons of the club that I teach.”
+I will certainly recommend it to my students and the other patrons of the club I teach.”
 Dan.
 W.

 The Final Thoughts

 Many ask if the Butterfly Amicus Start table tennis robot is worth the investment.
 The answer is yes because it is an all-around table tennis robot bound to improve your table tennis skills.

 The Butterfly Amicus Start is a budget-friendly robot that offers excellent value to anyone looking to practice table tennis skills.
 Hence, it is a great choice if you look for a first robot that will not break the bank and still give you decent spin and speed.

 Its design is similar to its pro competitors (Expert and Pro) and has the same size and weight making it capable of hitting balls with very good precision.
 It is designed to help you practice your backhand, forehand, and serve.
-You also choose the random settings, which challenge you by firing different shots with different spins, even if you have slower or faster table tennis rubbers on your racket.
+You also choose random settings, which challenge you by firing different shots with different spins, even if you have slower or faster table tennis rubbers on your racket.

-Another of the best features of the Amicus Start is the control panel’s simple interface that lets you adjust the speed, spin, and trajectory of the balls easily.
+Another of the best features of the Amicus Start is the control panel’s simple interface that lets you easily adjust the speed, spin, and trajectory of the balls.
 What’s more, you can also control the robot on the fly with the Butterfly Amicus Start’s remote wirelessly.

 In addition, it is covered with a full two years manufacturer’s warranty and 5 years guarantee of the parts availability, plus FREE 120 three-star balls and a sturdy carrying bag!

 Butterfly Amicus Start Robot Frequently Asked Questions